kyma-project/kyma/components/telemetry-operator/README.md

    ```

 **Caveats**
 If you change the pipeline CR when the reconciliation is paused, these changes will not be applied immediately but in a periodic reconciliation cycle of one hour.
-To reconcile earlier, restart the telemetry operator.
+To reconcile earlier, restart the Telemetry operator.

 ### Profiling

-The telemetry-operator has pprof based profiling activated and exposed on port 6060.
+The Telemetry operator has pprof-based profiling activated and exposed on port 6060.
 Use port-forwarding to access the pprof endpoint.
 You can find additional information in the Go [pprof package documentation](https://pkg.go.dev/net/http/pprof).